bbc/hive-ci/_documentation/03-setting-up-an-android-hive.md

     hive_setup my_hive

 The hive_setup script will guide you through the install.
-You will need to choose 'Add Module' and entering 'android' and then 'BBC' for the account name.
+You will need to choose `Add Module` and enter `android`.
+At the prompt `Get 'android' from Github?` answer 'no' to ensure the module is downloded from Rubygems.

 If you've already setup a Hive and want to add the Android runner afterwards, you can do so by editing the Gemfile within your runner folder and adding in: